 Generator set location is decided mainly by related systems such as ventilation, wiring, fuel, and exhaust.
-The set should be located as near as possible to the main power service entrance.
+The set should be located as near as possible to the main power box.
 Exhaust must not be able to enter or accumulate around inhabited areas.

 Provide a location away from extreme ambient temperatures and protect the generator set from adverse weather conditions.
-An optional housing is available for outside operation.
+Optional housings are available for outside operation.